Tents in the Desert – Abstracts

 In order to illustrate these points, the present paper is based upon ??????? ???????? ?? ???? ?????? ????? ????
 (The forgotten facts of the Pagans’ gesture, and other texts), a collection published by Ibrahim al-Koni in 1992, composed of twelve “texts” complexly connected to ??????, al-Majûs, The Pagans, a great novel in four parts published in 1991.

-The present analysis will focus on the question of these texts’ genericity and lean upon the parallel between the nomad and Kuni’s reader, who are both engaged in a quest for meaning within unlimited spaces: deserts for the former, textual spaces for the latter.
+The present analysis will focus on the question of these texts’ genericity and lean upon the parallel between the nomad and Kuni’s readers, who are both engaged in a quest for meaning within unlimited spaces: deserts for the former, textual spaces for the latter.
 Both the nomad and the reader encounter multiple languages, mysterious writings, enigmatic rock paintings and carvings referring to mythical times: many signs made harder to decrypt by the loss of the codes, in a poetics dominated by the figure of syllepsis.

 Panel 4: The Spiritual Horizon